ducksouplab/ducksoup/config/README.md

 Currently different recording modes are offered:

-- "muxed" (default) -> audio/video muxed in the same file
+- `muxed` (default) -> audio/video muxed in the same file

-- "split" -> audio video recorded in separate files (currently introduces delay on audio stream)
+- `split` -> audio video recorded in separate files (currently introduces delay on audio stream)

+- `passthrough` -> records input streams and sends them back, without applying any fx or reencoding

-- "none" -> no recording
+- `none` -> no recording

 A few notes about GStreamer settings: